Extension, deformation and categorification of $\text{AssDer}$ pairs: Introduction

-Homotopy associative algebras ($A_\infty$-algebras) were introduced by Stasheff to recognize loop spaces \cite{stasheff}.
+Strongly homotopy associative algebras ($A_\infty$-algebras) were introduced by Stasheff to recognize loop spaces \cite{stasheff}.
 In Section \ref{sec-hd}, we consider homotopy derivations on $A_\infty$-algebras whose underlying graded vector space is concentrated in degrees $0$ and $1$ \cite{loday, doubek-lada}.
 We denote the category of $2$-term $A_\infty$-algebras with homotopy derivations by $2\mathrm{\bf AssDer}_\infty$.
-Homotopy derivations on skeletal $A_\infty$-algebras are characterized by third cocycles of AssDer pairs (cf. Proposition \ref{skeletal-chr}) and strict homotopy derivations on strict $A_\infty$-algebras are characterized by crossed modules of AssDer pairs (cf. Proposition \ref{strict-chr}).
+Homotopy derivations on skeletal $A_\infty$-algebras are characterized by third cocycles of AssDer pairs (cf. Proposition \ref{skeletal-chr}) and `strict' homotopy derivations on strict $A_\infty$-algebras are characterized by crossed modules of AssDer pairs (cf. Proposition \ref{strict-chr}).

-In \cite{baez} Baez and Crans introduced Lie $2$-algebras as a categorification of Lie algebras.
+In \cite{baez}, Baez and Crans introduced Lie $2$-algebras as the categorification of Lie algebras.
 They also showed that the category of $2$-term $L_\infty$-algebras and the category of Lie $2$-algebras are equivalent.
-This result has been extended to various other algebraic structures, including groups, Leibniz algebras and twisted associative algebras \cite{baez-lauda, sheng-liu, das}.
-In section \ref{sec-cat}, we introduce a categorification of AssDer pair.
-More precisely, we study AssDer pair on $2$-vector space.
+This result has been extended to various other algebraic structures, including groups, Leibniz algebras and twisted associative algebras \cite{baez-lauda, baez-j, sheng-liu, das}.
+In section \ref{sec-cat}, we introduce the categorification of AssDer pairs.
+More precisely, we study AssDer pair structures on a $2$-vector space.
 We call such an object an AssDer $2$-pair.
 The category of AssDer $2$-pairs and morphisms between them is denoted by $\mathrm{\bf AssDer2}$.
-Finally, we show that the category $2\mathrm{\bf AssDer}_\infty$ and $\mathrm{\bf AssDer2}$ are equivalent (cf. Theorem \ref{final-thrm}).
+Finally, we show that the categories $2\mathrm{\bf AssDer}_\infty$ and $\mathrm{\bf AssDer2}$ are equivalent (cf. Theorem \ref{final-thrm}).